 No Rake

-You might be reading through all of this and thinking that it doesn’t matter much when the card room takes a tiny amount of your chips.
+How Does Rake Affect Poker WinningsYou might be reading through all of this and thinking that it doesn’t matter much when the card room takes a tiny amount of your chips.
 Although that is partly true, ultimately, it depends on the situation.
-For example, let’s say you are playing a cash game with a standard pre-determined pot rake of 5%.
+For example, let’s say you are playing a cash game on a poker site with a standard pre-determined pot rake of 5%.

 You are preparing for a standard high-stakes hand, and the total pot on the flop is $500.
 After managing to make your opponent fold, the total winnings you acquire is $475 ($500-5% of pot rake or $25).
 If you can afford to play with real money funds like these, your bankroll is probably more than a few thousand.
-So, is a mere $25 rake something you should be worried about?
+So, is a mere $25 rake in poker something you should be worried about?
 Of course not.

 But when it comes to lower stakes, the rake can significantly impact your winnings, especially if the actual fees are more significant in a particular card room.
 Imagine you are playing with a bankroll of $150 and a fixed pot rake of 10%.
-In one of your thrilling hands, after a 3-bet re-raise call, the flop pot nears $50.
+In one of your thrilling hands, after a 3bet re-raise call, the flop pot nears $50.

-That said, you can implement a few tactics to pay less rake and increase your winnings, especially when you are a lower-stake player.
+That said, you can implement a few tactics to pay less rake and increase your winnings, especially when you are a lower stake player.
 We will divide our approaches between cash games and tournaments for a more straightforward implementation.

 Tournaments